 This lifestyle ultimately took a toll on his health, but the sheer amount of graft Montgomery was devoting to his playing was paying off.
 Without being able to read a note of music, Montgomery used his ears and his heart to make his playing swing.
 His prolific use of octaves, as well as his chord-based soloing (usually on the highest four strings), all without fully understanding the theory of what he played, revolutionised the way in which jazz guitar could be approached and performed.

 A chance discovery by saxophonist Cannonball Alderley led to Montgomery being signed to Riverside Records in 1959.
-Montgomery was soon a rising star, although his more pop-friendly crossover records in the mid-sixties (covers of pop songs, often featuring additional orchestration) led to him being considered a ‘sell out’ by so e jazz musicians.
+Montgomery was soon a rising star, although his more pop-friendly crossover records in the mid-sixties (covers of pop songs, often featuring additional orchestration) led to him being considered a ‘sell out’ by some jazz musicians.
 He died of a heart attack while on tour in June 1968,aged just forty-five.

 Montgomery’s legacy survives through the countless guitar players he influenced.
 These include his friend (and another guitarist to experience crossover success) George Benson, Pat Matheny and Earl Klugh, to name only a handful.